Today’s News & Updates

 “Should I Include Attachments?”

-💮 If you have any medical tests results or medical records that Social Security does not yet have, you can enclose them with these forms.
-Sometimes submitting things all together at once increases the chances that nothing gets lost or put in the wrong file.
-It’s a good idea to also check in with your Disability Examiner about what they already have and what they still need.
-Some Disability Examiners will only except records that are faxed directly from your doctor’s office.
+💮 If you have any medical tests results or medical records that Social Security does not yet have, you can enclose them with these forms or send them after.
+You can also check in with your Disability Examiner about what they already have and what they still need.

 💮 Some people choose to attach extra pages and some don’t.
 If you decide to attach something, brief and clear is better than long and rambling.
 It is not necessary to send long letters telling Social Security your life story and all your struggles.
-These may not be read, and there are many more important and helpful ways you could be spending your energy to help your application.
+These may not be read, or may be skimmed very briefly, and there may be more important and helpful ways you could be spending your energy to help your application.

-💮 Some of our reader’s had success putting together an outline of their medical history and enclosing this.
+💮 Some of our reader’s had success putting together a brief outline of their medical history.
+This could be sent now or after.
 Here’s a few great examples: How To Make a Medical Outline to Help Your Disability Case.

 Working With Your Doctor

-💮 When Social Security reviews your form, they may look to see that your doctor’s notes say similar things to what you have written on this form.
-Please always be totally honest with your doctor about all your symptoms and limitations.
-Everything you do or say in your doctor’s office can appear in your medical records, and may be reviewed by Social Security.
+💮 When Social Security reviews your adult function form, they may look to see that your doctor’s notes say similar things to what you have written on this.
+It will help a lot if you are always be totally honest with your doctor about all your symptoms and limitations.
+Some people feel shy or embarrassed and downplay their symptoms, which can cause problems for their disability case: How to Stop Hiding From Your Doctor

 Get To Know Your Disability Examiner